kg4zow/mdbook-template/README.md

 ### What are "Section Lines"?

-If you're looking at the generated HTML version of this file, you will notice horizontal lines of different thickness above some of the section headers.
-The three section headers above this paragraph will have the three "sizes" of lines.
+If you're looking at the [generated HTML from this template repo](https://kg4zow.github.io/mdbook-template/), you will notice horizontal lines of different thickness above some of the section headers.
+The three example section headers will have the three "sizes" of lines.

 &#x26A0;&#xFE0F; Note that these lines will only show up in the HTML that `mdbook` generates.
-If you're looking at a Markdown file using the GitHub web interface, you'll see GitHub's "Section Lines", which are different (i.e. only for `H1` and `H2`, with `H1`/`H2` lines being the same thickness, and with the lines *below* the section header text).
+If you're looking at this file in the GitHub web interface, you'll see GitHub's "Section Lines", which are different (i.e. only for `H1` and `H2`, with `H1`/`H2` lines being the same thickness, and with the lines *below* the section header text).
 GitHub does not allow any kind of custom stylesheets within their web pages, for security reasons.

-### Why?
+### Why do I want this?

-I do this because it makes it easier for me to tell where each logical section of the document starts, and I think it makes more sense to have the lines *above* the section header text rather than *below* it.
+I do this because when I'm skimming through a long document, having the lines *above* the section header text makes it easier for me to see where each section starts.
+Also, having lines of different thickness makes it easier to see where each major and minor section starts.

-### How?
+### How does this work?

 This is done using two files:

 * **`section-lines.css`** - contains the CSS declarations which add the lines to the HTML.

     The CSS customizes the appearance of HTML `H1`, `H2`, and `H3` elements, *other than* the first `H1` on the page.
-(I don't add the heavy bar to the first `H1` because I use the same CSS when generating PDF files, I normally use an `H1` header for the document title, and there was no need for that extra heavy bar across the top of the first page.)
+I don't add the heavy bar above the first `H1` because I use the same CSS when generating PDF files, I normally use an `H1` header for the document title, and I didn't want to see that extra heavy bar across the top of the first page.

 * **`book.toml`** - tells `mdbook` how to generate the book.
 The following line tells `mdbook`, when it generates HTML output, to include the following CSS files in addition to the ones included in the theme.